EDStaehle/Reading-Notes/README.md

 ### 3 Reminders to keep myself in the growth mindset:

-- No one starst a skill as a master
+- No one starts a skill as a master
 - No one was born knowing how to code everyone started somewhere
 - Failure is the pinnacle of success